 Additionally, it needs to be discussed how exchange of cryptographic keys can be done in an interoperable environment.
 When many different actors want to participate in such a federated system, the trust of all the parties and the different implementations need to be taken into account.
-For example, the management of the encryption keys is currently done by a trusted party, the messaging service provider itself.
+For example, the management of the encryption keys is currently done by a trusted party, the messaging service provider itself, with encryption keys stored on the user's devices only.
 In an interoperable situation, when different service providers participate in this key exchange and management, a centralised institution may be necessary.
 This could theoretically be carried out by the gatekeeper or by a third party, but this could come with pitfalls such as necessary trust and data protection issues.
 However, in general, interoperability does not interfere with or prohibit encryption.
 Standardisation does not automatically lead to slow implementation of state of the art and modern standards and thus "less secure" applications.
 But implementing end-to-end encryption in interoperable environments comes with many challenges which may lead to an increased complexity.